photogabble/laravel-remember-uploads/README.md

 The `$file` variable will equal an instance of `Symfony\Component\HttpFoundation\File\UploadedFile` if the file has been posted during the current request or remembered.

-This example is viewable as a test case within this libaries tests [here](https://github.com/photogabble/laravel-remember-uploads/blob/master/tests/UploadTest.php#L114).
+This example is viewable as a test case [within this libaries tests](https://github.com/photogabble/laravel-remember-uploads/blob/master/tests/UploadTest.php#L114).